 - Draw a few times after turning the unit off to clear any remaining vapor and reduce the smell.

-The original PAX was a pain to clean, but they fixed that with the PAX 3 leaving you three things to take care of: the oven, the mouthpiece, and the vapor path tube.
-The PAX 3 comes with Isopropyl alcohol (ISO) and some pipe cleaners.
-Pick up some Q-Tips and maybe some cotton swabs and you have everything you need to get the job done.
+The original PAX was a pain to clean, but they fixed that with the PAX 3, leaving you three things to take care of: the oven, the mouthpiece, and the vapor path tube.
+The included PAX Maintenance Kit includes pipe cleaners and replacement stainless steel screens to keep your vape in prime condition

-Other than the matte instead of brushed finish, the PAX 3 looks identical to the PAX 2.
-The PAX 3 has a stronger battery that heats up quicker and lasts just a little bit longer than the PAX 2.
-The PAX 3 Complete Kit comes with a concentrate insert that really works well and this ability to vape concentrates is the biggest difference between the two vapes in my opinion.
+Other than the extra colors and matte instead of brushed finish, the PAX 3 looks identical to the PAX 2.
+The PAX 3 has a stronger battery that heats up quicker, and lasts just a little bit longer than the PAX 2.
+The PAX 3 Complete Kit comes with a dry concentrate insert that really works well, and is the biggest difference between the two vapes, in our opinion.
 The Pax 3 adds haptic feedback and the smartphone app.
-Looking at the PAX 3 Basic Kit and the PAX 2 the gap gets a bit narrower, but so does the price difference.
+Looking at the PAX 3 Basic Kit and the PAX 2, the gap narrows, but so does the price difference.

 Concentrates (Complete Kit)